Guide for Wisconsin PrEP Providers

 The following sample forms may be used to record client consent for HIV testing services.
 They may be adapted without permission.

-The following sample fact sheets address new statutory provisions on HIV testing and consent.
+The following sample fact sheets address new statutory provisions on HIV testing and consent and are available in multiple languages.
 Fact sheets may be adapted without permission.

-Sample Authorization for Release of Confidential HIV Test Results
+Sample Authorization for Release of Confidential HIV Test Results, F-42016 (PDF) (Multiple Languages)